stratosphereips/zeek-package-IRC/README.md

 ```

 ## Description
-There were some steps to follow to extract the features.
-First, we separated the whole pcap into communications of individual users.
+Once the data was obtained from network traffic capture, there was a process to extract the features.
+We separated the whole pcap into communications for each individual user.
 To do that, we separated communication into the connections between the source IP, destination IP, and destination port (hereinafter IRC connection).
 The source port is randomly chosen from the unregistered port range, and that is why the source port is not the same when a new TCP connection is established between the same IP addresses.
-That is the reason why we needed to neglect the source port to match the IRC connection with the same source IP, destination IP, and destination port.
+For this reason, we neglected the source port to match the IRC connection with the same source IP, destination IP, and destination port.
+This is shown in figure below, where are two connections from the source IP address (192.168.0.1), to the same destination IP address (192.168.0.2) using different source port.

 ![alt](figs/irc-connection.png)